 It usually blooms from late July through August, although it may appear as early as late June in some years.

-Even though ghost pipe grows wild throughout the United States (except in the Southwest), sightings are very rare as each plant blooms for only one week each year.
+Even though ghost pipe grows wild throughout the United States (except in the Southwest), sightings are rare.

 Ghost pipe is not considered a healthy edible, so you are probably better off avoiding eating it.